THEFB199/UniYear3-E-ProjectDocs/README.md

 Controlling Code can be found: https://github.com/lboroWMEME-19WSD001/E-Basic-Control

+- PI4 takes in data from Kinect which is used to then build a map for navigaiton
+- Commands recived and sent over from controlling computer
 - Using Bot Boarduino for motor control
 - SPI Comms to a Pi 4.
 - Pi 4 on WiFi to Controlling Computer